nathanjhood/base64/README.md

 Important distinction: ```<napi.h>``` is the C++ addon header, and is ABI-stable.

-If you are using nvm (node version manager), of have different Node installations on your system, NodeJs addons written using the NodeJS C headers will complain that the NodeJS version used during build is different to the one attempting to run the built module.
+If you are using nvm (node version manager), or have different Node installations on your system, NodeJs addons written using the NodeJS C headers will complain that the NodeJS version used during build is different to the one attempting to run the built module.
 The C++ addon header provides an ABI stability promise, which circumvents this issue.

 When choosing to build an addon using the NodeJS C headers directly, you must build against the same NodeJS version that you intend to run on.